 The top-right section of the Score View contains tools for adjusting the setup and contents of your score.

 - Full Screen:

 - Score Settings:

 Tap for a list of tools that let you adjust the layout of your scores.
-Our flexible Digital Scores give you full control, while static Print Editions only provide limited options.
+Our flexible Digital Editions give you full control, while static Print Editions only provide limited options.
 The full list of menu items are:

 Layout Type: Choose between a Tablet Layout that uses the full potential resolution of your device’s screen, or a Paper Layout that displays your score at a specific page dimension you intend to print later.

 Music Size: Gives you the option to display your notation in Default, Small, Large and Extra Large sizes.

 Page Format: This menu item is only visible when Paper Layout is selected, and allows you to define paper dimension, such as A3, A4 or Letter.

 Notation Style: Choose between our four familiar engraving styles - Classic, Traditional, Legacy and Modern.

 Background: Choose between white and sepia backgrounds for your score.

 2 Pages in Landscape: This menu item is only visible when Tablet Layout is selected, and lets you choose between a full-width or two page view when your device is using a landscape orientation.

 Toolbar in Full Screen: Toggle on to see your Working Tools and Navigation Pane at the bottom of your Full Screen view.

-Transpose: You can instantly transpose Digital Scores up to 12 steps up or down from their original version.
+Transpose: You can instantly transpose Digital Editions up to 12 steps up or down from their original version.
 Read more about our transposition tool here.

 System dividers: Adjust the colour and placement of system dividers, or remove them entirely .

 Quick Annotations: This menu item is only visible to iPad users, who can make annotations without entering Draw Mode by using an Apple Pencil.
 Set the style, weight and color of your Quick Annotations.Manage Movements: This menu item is only available on Print Edition scores and imports, and lists all the movements already defined for the score.
 Use this option to manually add or remove your own movement markers.